 Are these ridesharing programs really as safe as everyone says they are?
 Sure, there are the bizarre horror stories that make splashy headlines (like Uber drivers who "kidnap" their passengers) but these overshadow the stories about drunk driving Uber accidents in Oakland, San Francisco, or LA that's buried on the back page or relegated to a little blip in the news feed.

-One of the scariest causes or contributing factors to an Uber accident is intoxication.
+One of the scariest causes or contributing factors to an Uber accident or Lyft is intoxication.
 How can you tell if your Uber driver is drunk and what can you do if they are?
 Once you get in that vehicle, you are essentially at their mercy until they let you out.
-And, unfortunately, as a recent investigation showed, more Uber drivers than you'd like to believe show up to work intoxicated.
+And, unfortunately, as a recent investigation showed, more Uber and Lyft drivers than you'd like to believe show up to work intoxicated.

 Several recent news stories have touted how the use of Uber has reduced the number of drunk drivers on the roads across America.
 Indeed, these rideshare services have become an essential part of nightlife culture across the country (especially in urban areas like New York, Oakland, and Miami).